Passant-Abdelgalil/Trivia-API/README.md

 ### GET /quizzes

 - **Genreal**:
-    - Returns a random questions within the submitted category and that is not in the submitted list of previous questions
+    - Returns a random question within the submitted category which is not in the submitted list of previous questions
 - **Sample**: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"quiz_category":"Science", "previous_questions":[]}'`

 ```